-The Rice Cooking Bowl Method
+Steaming Rice in a Rice Cooking Bowl

 For that reason, many steamers come with a rice cooking bowl, which is solid but still allows steam to come in via an open top.
-Here are the steps you should follow when cooking rice with a rice cooking bowl:
+Here are the steps you should follow when steaming rice with a rice cooking bowl:

 - Measure rice and water: Put some rice and water into the bowl and add a pinch of salt.
 The exact ratio depends on the type of rice you are cooking and the kind of outcome you want.
-However, for regular long-grain white rice, the ideal ratio is two parts water to one part rice.
+For regular long-grain white rice, the ideal ratio is two parts water to one part rice.

 - Fill the steamer's water reservoir: Fill the water reservoir in the rice steamer up to its maximum level.
 Once you've done that, assemble the drip tray and compartments of the steamer in the correct manner and position the rice bowl inside its rightful compartment.
 You can then either cover it with its lid, or with another steamer compartment with other foods, for stacked cooking.